Learning Outcomes

 This article has covered the following key knowledge points:

-- Legal causation assesses whether the defendant's breach remains the operative cause of the damage despite subsequent events.
+- Legal causation assesses whether the defendant's breach remains the operative cause of the damage despite subsequent events, with fairness and foreseeability at its core.

 - A novus actus interveniens (new intervening act) can break the chain of causation.

-- Acts of God (exceptional, unforeseeable natural events) can break the chain.
+- Acts of God (exceptional, unforeseeable natural events) can break the chain for subsequent damage.

-- Acts of third parties break the chain if unforeseeable and independent, but not if they are a foreseeable consequence of the defendant's negligence.
+- Acts of third parties break the chain if they are unforeseeable, independent, or intentional/criminal; they do not break the chain if they are a foreseeable consequence of the defendant’s negligence.

-- Acts of the claimant break the chain only if entirely unreasonable.
+- Acts of the claimant break the chain only if entirely unreasonable; otherwise the issue is addressed by contributory negligence.

 - Remoteness of damage limits liability to types of harm that were reasonably foreseeable (The Wagon Mound test).

-- The foreseeability test applies to the type of harm, not the extent or manner of occurrence.
+- The foreseeability test applies to the type of harm, not the extent or manner of occurrence; unusual mechanisms do not preclude liability where the type is foreseeable.

 - The 'eggshell skull' rule means the defendant is liable for the full extent of foreseeable types of harm, even if exacerbated by the claimant's vulnerability.